bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 The RC SHOULD also communicate the URL if possible to facilitate user interaction, but since the URL should be stable, the RC should be able to safely decide to not display this value.
-As this interaction capability is designed to facilitate interaction via a secondary device, it is not expected that the RC redirect the RQ to the URL given here at runtime.
+As this interaction mode is designed to facilitate interaction via a secondary device, it is not expected that the RC redirect the RQ to the URL given here at runtime.
 Consequently, the URL needs to be stable enough that a RC could be statically configured with it, perhaps referring the RQ to the URL via documentation instead of through an interactive means.
-If the RC is capable of communicating an arbitrary URL to the RQ, such as through a scannable code, the RC can use the ["redirect"](#request-interact-redirect) capability for this purpose instead of or in addition to the user code capability.
+If the RC is capable of communicating an arbitrary URL to the RQ, such as through a scannable code, the RC can use the ["redirect"](#request-interact-redirect) mode for this purpose instead of or in addition to the user code mode.

 The interaction URL returned represents a function of the AS but MAY be completely distinct from the URL the RC uses to [request access](#request), allowing an